+Section 49.
 Intentional killing of a pregnant animal kept for farming purposes is prohibited, except in the cases prescribed by a practising veterinarian.

+Section 50.
 It is permitted to perform euthanasia of an animal, if:

-- 1) it has an incurable disease or during its aging process irreversible changes have arisen, which cause the animal suffering; - 2) due to its aggressiveness, an animal has become dangerous to human beings or other animals; - 3) an owner is not able to fulfil the duties referred to in Section 5, Paragraph two of this Law and in accordance with Section 5, Paragraph three of this Law has not been able to alienate the animal for an other person; - 4) it has been provided for in a programme combating infectious diseases; - 5) it is a stray animal and within 14 days it has not been possible to find the previous owner or a new owner; - 6) a stray animal is found in severe traumatic condition; - 7) a new owner is not found within 30 days after coming into force of the decision regarding confiscation of the animal; - 8) a decision regarding euthanasia of a dog has come into force in accordance with the laws and regulations regarding the criteria and procedures by which a dog shall be recognised as dangerous and the action with it shall be determined.
+1) it has an incurable disease or during its aging process irreversible changes have arisen, which cause the animal suffering;

+2) due to its aggressiveness, an animal has become dangerous to human beings or other animals;

+3) an owner is not able to fulfil the duties referred to in Section 5, Paragraph two of this Law and in accordance with Section 5, Paragraph three of this Law has not been able to alienate the animal for another person;

+4) it has been provided for in a programme combating infectious diseases;

+5) it is a stray animal and within 14 days it has not been possible to find the previous owner or a new owner;

+6) a stray animal is found in severe traumatic condition;

+7) a new owner is not found within 30 days after entering into effect of the decision on confiscation of the animal;

+8) a decision on euthanasia of a dog has entered into effect in accordance with the laws and regulations regarding the criteria and procedures by which a dog shall be recognised as dangerous and the action with it shall be determined.

+Section 51.
 The euthanasia of an animal shall be performed by a practising veterinarian.

-- (1) In euthanasia, medical substances shall be used which cause an immediate and irreversible loss of consciousness and death. - (2) After euthanasia, a practising veterinary shall make certain that biological death has set in for the animal.
+Section 52.
+(1) In euthanasia, medical substances shall be used which cause an immediate and irreversible loss of consciousness and death.

+(2) After euthanasia, a practising veterinary shall make certain that biological death has set in for the animal.